KathaMonge/Sentinel/README.md

 1.  **Npcap**: Install from [nmap.org/npcap](https://nmap.org/npcap/).
 During installation, check the box **"Install Npcap in WinPcap API-compatible Mode"**.
 2.  **Wireshark / TShark**: Install from [wireshark.org](https://www.wireshark.org/).
 TShark is used as the underlying capture engine.
+3.  **GeoIP Database**: Place `GeoLite2-City.mmdb` in the `data/` directory for GeoIP features.
-3.  **Administrator Privileges**: The application must be run from an Elevated/Admin terminal to access network drivers and Security Event Logs.
+4.  **Administrator Privileges**: The application must be run from an Elevated/Admin terminal to access network drivers and Security Event Logs.

 ## Installation